mozilla/mozbase-deprecated/README.txt

  [include:subdir/anothermanifest.ini]

+Manifests are included relative to the directory of the manifest with the ``[include:]`` directive unless they are absolute paths.

 Data
 ----

-Manifest Destiny gives tests as a list of dictionary (in python terms).
+Manifest Destiny gives tests as a list of dictionaries (in python terms).

 * path: full path to the test